YellowOnion/steam-runtime-tools/pressure-vessel/launcher.1.md

     (such as **dbus-send --session**) to the session bus and sending method calls to _NAME_.

-Clients must wait until after either the **--info-fd** or standard output has been closed, or wait for the bus name to appear, before connecting by bus name.

-Clients must wait until after either the **--info-fd** or standard output has been closed before connecting by socket name.
+Before connecting, clients must wait until after at least one of these:

+* the **--info-fd** or standard output has been closed
+* the bus name (if used) has appeared
+* the *COMMAND* (if used) has started

 Unstructured diagnostic messages are printed on standard error, which remains open throughout.
+If a *COMMAND* is specified, it also inherits standard error.

 # EXIT STATUS